Helperbird/website/src/features/auto-scroll.md

 ---
 layout: templates/features.html
 title: Automatically scroll down pages in any browser - Chrome, Edge, Firefox, iPad, iPhone
 description:
   Helperbird  allows you to easily change the auto-scroll speed and save it in three different modes; slow, medium and fast.
 A single click will stop the auto-scrolling.
-keywords:
+keywords: ''
-  Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 twitterSocial: assets/images/graph/autoscroll.png
 facebookSocial: assets/images/graph/autoscroll.png
 featureTitle: Simple speed-customizable auto scrol for Chrome, Firefox and Edge